 At the end of Calum’s Road, Arnish marks the beginning of Raasay’s north end.
 The rock here turns red in the sun and the sea’s rich blue reminds you of the Mediterranean.

 From here you can visit Fladda, a tidal island in the north west.
-The path between Arnish and Fladda which is an enjoyable path built by Calum MacLeod and his brother and recently improved by a community initiative.
+The enjoyable path between Arnish and Fladda was built by Calum MacLeod and his brother and recently improved by a community initiative.

-A superb hill walk to the distinctive flat-topped summit of Dun Caan (Dun Cana), the highest hill on the Isle of Raasay and a wonderful viewpoint over Skye and the mainland.
+A superb hill walk to the distinctive flat-topped summit of Dun Caan (Dun Cana), the highest hill on the Isle of Raasay and a wonderful viewpoint to both Skye and the mainland.

-On the way to the summit, you will pass by Loch na Man (Lake of the Woman) where legend has an Each-uisge or Kelpie resides.
+On the way to the summit, you will pass by Loch na Man (Lake of the Woman) where legend has it an each-uisge or kelpie resides.
 The path is easy to follow, but care should be taken on the summit.

 Across the sea, views of Applecross and Torridon dominate the horizon while overhead, sea eagles and golden eagles can frequently been seen.
 The path is gentle but becomes less defined after Hallaig wood.